arademaker/FreeLing-User-Manual/docs/modules/dep_treeler.md

-# Statistical Dependency Parser and Semantic Role Labelling Module {#statistical-dependency-parser-and-semantic-role-labelling-module}
+# Statistical Dependency Parser and Semantic Role Labelling Module

 As an alternative to rule-based Txala dependency parser, a statistical dependency parsing module is also available.
 It is based on [Treeler](http://devel.cpl.upc.edu/treeler) machine learning library.